 A number of essential oils are beneficial for your teeth, gums and breath.
 For example, clove oil is antibacterial, helping to clear your mouth of unwanted germs; cinnamon oil combats inflammation and viruses, helping to keep your gums healthy, and peppermint oil has a strong and refreshing flavor that promotes nice-smelling breath.
-For a natural toothpaste free of potentially harmful chemicals, try the following recipe adapted from this Dr. Axe article.
+For a natural toothpaste free of potentially harmful chemicals, try the following recipe:

 - 3 tablespoons of coconut oil

 Combine all ingredients in a small jar or container and mix well.
 To use, place a pea-sized amount of paste on your toothbrush.
 You do not need to add water to the paste or brush.
 Do not swallow.
 While all of the oils in this recipe are safe to ingest in small doses, the baking soda is not.

 Some essential oils are quite effective at keeping your skin and space bug-free.
 You can apply diluted arborvitae, cedarwood, or geranium to your skin or diffuse it in the air to deter pesky bugs.
 Leaving cotton doused with a bit of cedarwood in your closet will keep moths away.